RobertManos/ManosAlgorythms/README.md

-# SortingAlgorithms
-A collection of sorting algorithms
+A Collection of algorithms I have worked on.